ralphtheninja/motion-cards/readme.md

-# polslides
+# motion-cards

-> Educational tool for discussing historic political decisions
+> Educational tool for discussing political motions

 ## license

 Licensed under `GPL-3.0-or-later`, see [LICENSE](./LICENSE) file for details.

-> Copyright © 2019 `polslide` contributors.
+> Copyright © 2019 `motion-cards` contributors.

 > This program is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by